Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 **返回**
 '''''''''''
 Tensor

 Tensor copy_to ( const Place & place , bool blocking ) const ;
 '''''''''''
- @brief Transfer the current Tensor to the specified device and return. @param place, The target place of which the tensor will copy to. @param blocking, Should we copy this in sync way. @return Tensor
+Transfer the current Tensor to the specified device and return.

 **参数**
 '''''''''''